 Lithops verruculosa var. verruculosa

-Lithops verruculosa is a stemless, succulent perennial with pair of plump leaves and flowers in a huge range of colors.
-The bodies are up to 1.4 inches (3.5 cm) tall, up to 1 inch (2.5 cm) wide, grey or beige, tinged with pink, yellow, light brown, lilac, green or blue.
-Flowers are up to 1.4 inches (3.5 cm) in diameter, yellow, light orange, bronze, pink, rose, cream or white, often with a contrasting tint or inner ring of orange, rose-pink, mauve or magenta, which may extend up onto the stamens.
+Lithops verruculosa is a stemless, succulent perennial with pair of fleshy leaves and flowers in a huge range of colors.
+The bodies are up to 1.4 inches (3.5 cm) tall, up to 1 inch (2.5 cm) wide, grey or beige, tinged with pink, yellow, light brown, lilac, green, or blue.
+Flowers are up to 1.4 inches (3.5 cm) in diameter, yellow, light orange, bronze, pink, rose, cream, or white, often with a contrasting tint or inner ring of orange, rose-pink, mauve or magenta, which may extend up onto the stamens.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care